 The "Notice to Employees" poster differs based on whether your employer is part of the State Fund or self-insured.
 Self-insured means the employer provides their own workers' compensation coverage to their employees.
-See if a business is currently self-insured.
+See if an employer is currently self-insured.

 Download the free posters below or order online.
 Each poster is in English and Spanish —other alternative-language versions are available as well.

 |State fund: Notice to Employees — If a Job Injury Occurs (F242-191-909)

 Self-insured: Notice to Employees — If a Job Injury Occurs (F207-037-909)

 |Job Safety and Health Law (F416-081-909)